We are living in a very interesting time right now.

 *Teens in the house?
 Time for College searching?

 Use this time to start researching gluten-free colleges together to prepare for your next steps in education.

-Check out some great tips and strategies in finding a great fit for your gluten-free student’s needs in the following blog posts:
+Check out some great tips and strategies for finding a great fit for your gluten-free student’s needs in the following blog posts:

 *Get in the Kitchen with your Family

 Learn and have some fun by getting your kids in the kitchen with you.
 Did you know that when kids cook their meals, they are more likely to eat them – more veggies!!